 Procedure for NRIs to Avail an Aadhaar Card

 The requirements and procedure to avail an Aadhaar card for an NRI is similar to the process that an Indian resident has to go through.

+Step 1.
 Submission of Documents